 Take the Library tour and attend the Library sessions offered during orientation.
 Visit the Library website to learn about facilities and services, and to discover books, e-books, online journal articles, videos and more via One Search.
 Browse or search the subject LibGuides for essential information and resources relevant to your study areas.
 Also, check out the Top Library Tips videos and take the Info Skills Road Trip to learn more about how to find and use research information at university.

 The Learning Centre is located at the Townsville and Cairns campus libraries and is your one-stop-shop for academic assistance, support and advice.
-There are a range of resources to assist in Getting Started which will help you manage your time (PDF, 244 KB) and discover active learning strategies to help with your studies.
+There are a range of resources to assist in Getting Started which will help you manage your time efficiently (PDF, 244 KB) and discover active learning strategies to help with your studies.

-The Learning Centre also offers free access to short courses and workshops and a wide range of resources to help with assignments, referencing, skills to develop your English, maths and statistics, and exams.
+The Learning Centre also offers free access to short courses and workshops and a wide range of resources to help with assignments, skills to develop your English, maths and statistics, and exams.
 You can also contact a Learning Advisor.

 Every course at JCU has a designated First Year Experience Coordinator who is an academic staff member that teaches commencing students and understands the challenges that new students often face when transitioning into university.
 These coordinators can help provide advice about your course, support service referrals, and strategies for success in your studies.